mlevans0/overleaf-server-docs/docs/getting-started/what-skills-do-i-need.md

 - Experience running applications using Docker is a bonus
 - Experience with coordinating maintenance windows for upgrades of live production systems

-We find that administrators with these skills are able to provide the best experience for end-users of Overleaf Server at your organization.
+We find that on-site administrators with these skills will be able to provide the best experience for users of Overleaf at your organization.